GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Unique
 Neg.
 A silver ring with a small pink topaz nested in its clutch.
-**The caster may cast the Faux Fos spell as though they knew it.
-The light put out from this Faux Fos is a neon pink*.
+*The caster may cast the Faux Fos spell as though they knew it.
+The light put out from this Faux Fos is a neon pink.
+If the wearer already knew the spell, their casting time is reduced by 1 action*.

 **The Iron Band**, $75,000
 Unique